Luiz-F/webscraping_scrapy/README.md

 # Projeto Scrapy

-## Webscraping usando a biblioteca Scrapy no Python
+## Web scraping usando a biblioteca Scrapy no Python